 User Experience Journey Map – what is it?

-The UX Journey Map is used to bring designers, product owners, and business owners closer to the customer's perspective, capturing problematic elements for optimization.
+The UX Journey Map brings designers, product owners, and business owners closer to the customer's perspective, capturing problematic elements for optimization.

 Using this method, it is possible to reasonably define, design, track and optimize KPIs (Key Performance Indicators).